OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 ### How do I prevent certain folders from being synced?

 Use the folderfilter option.
-See the `offlineimap(1)` man page for details and examples.
+See `offlineimap.conf` for details.

 ### What is the mailbox name recorder (mbnames) for?